 Why Visit Porto?

-Porto enchants as Portugal's soulful second city, where port wine cellars line the Douro River's south bank, azulejo-tiled churches crown steep hills, and traditional rabelo boats once carried wine barrels to waiting ships.
-This UNESCO-listed historic center tumbles down to the riverside Ribeira district's pastel facades and waterfront cafés, where locals sip vinho verde while watching the iconic double-decker Dom Luís I Bridge arch 45 meters above the water.
-Cross to Vila Nova de Gaia and port wine lodges welcome visitors for tours and tastings at Taylor's, Sandeman, and Graham's—the fortified wine that bears the city's name has flowed from the Douro Valley for centuries.
+Porto enchants as Portugal's soulful second city, where centuries-old port wine cellars line the Douro River's south bank in Vila Nova de Gaia, azulejo-tiled churches crown steep cobbled hills, and traditional wooden rabelo boats with square sails once carried wine barrels downstream from Douro Valley vineyards to waiting ships.
+This UNESCO World Heritage historic center tumbles dramatically down granite hillsides to the riverside Ribeira district's pastel facades, medieval alleyways, and waterfront cafés where locals sip vinho verde while watching the iconic double-decker Dom Luís I Bridge's iron arch span 172 meters across the gorge, its upper deck 45 meters above the water offering pedestrian and metro crossing with vertigo-inducing views.
+Cross to Vila Nova de Gaia's south bank where port wine lodges welcome visitors for tours and tastings ($13–$27 typically including 2-3 ports) at historic houses—Taylor's cellars dating to 1692, Sandeman with its iconic caped logo, Graham's terrace overlooking the river, and Cálem's multimedia museum explaining how fortified wine production evolved.

 What to Do